buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.4-0.5.md

 <!--more-->

-This guide describes changes from platform API 0.4 to 0.5, who these changes are relevant for, as well as any actions that may be necessary.

 This guide is most relevant to platform operators and stack authors.

 See the [spec release](https://github.com/buildpacks/spec/releases/tag/platform%2Fv0.5) for platform API 0.5 for the full list of changes and further details.